Preheat oven to 350 degrees F. Coat inside of a springform pan with non-stick cooking spray and set aside.

 Bake for 85-90 minutes.
 Don't poke to test for doneness, Cheesecake will look like this when done.
 It will feel a little spongy to touch on most of the surface, but still be jiggly, particularly in the center.
 Remove from oven and foil wrapping.
 Set out to fully cool to room temperature.

-Refrigerate.
+Refrigerate the cheesecake.
 Preferably overnight.
-Then remove from the pan and slice to serve.
+Then remove from the bake pan and slice to serve.

 Top with homemade whipped cream.
 If you make it yourself, you can either make unsweetened or use a keto compliant sweetener.